tymekw/TensorFlow-2.x-YOLOv3/README.md

 - cuDNN v7.6.5
 - TensorRT-6.0.1.5
 - Tensorflow-GPU 2.3.1
-- Code was tested on Ubuntu and Windows 10 (TensorRT not supported officially)
+- Code was tested on Windows 10 (TensorRT not supported officially)
 ## GPU compatibility on Windows 10
 - check if your GPU is compatible
 - install GPU driver